coreymatyas/ophiuroid/README.md

 Ophiuroid tries (as much as a psuedo-monolithic client application can) to fit the Unix philosophy to "do one thing and do it well."
 Ophiuroid is an effective tool for simply ripping web media.
-All output artifacts will be able to represented in the filesystem in their original formats without lock-in from a proprietary database that would limit compatibility with other tools.
+All application output will be able to represented in the filesystem in their original formats without lock-in from a proprietary database that would limit compatibility with other tools.